jxsvoboda/sycek/README.md

 Running
 -------
-Ccheck runs as a pure parser in the sense it does not actually preprocess or compile the code.
-This means it does not recurse into the included files, thus there is no need for you to provide path to includes, defines or anything like that.
+Ccheck runs as a pure parser in the sense that it does not actually preprocess or compile the code.
+This means it does not recurse into the included header files, so there is no need for you to provide path to includes, defines or anything like that.

 To check a single file and report issues, simply type: